 Serviced land means land that has been serviced with municipal sewer or water services.

-Single-detached housing/dwelling means a building that has a permanent structure on a permanent foundation:
+Single-detached housing/dwelling means a building that has a permanent structure on a permanent foundation, containing only one dwelling unit.
+It may include a dwelling and or a secondary suite.